-Wide gaps in access to recommended inhalers persist in most LMICs, driven by high costs and many other factors.
+Wide gaps in access to inhalers in most LMICs, driven by high costs and many other factors.

-- Long-acting inhaled bronchodilators for COPD available and affordable in just 7% of pharmacies and 4% of hospitals. - Combination long-acting inhaled bronchodilators and corticosteroids for COPD and asthma available and affordable in just 11% of pharmacies and 5% of hospitals. - Inhaled corticosteroids for asthma available and affordable in 30% of pharmacies and 36% of hospitals.
+- Long-acting inhaled bronchodilators for COPD available and affordable in just 7% of pharmacies and 4% of hospitals. - Combination long-acting inhaled bronchodilators and corticosteroids for COPD and asthma in just 11% of pharmacies and 5% of hospitals. - Inhaled corticosteroids for asthma in 30% of pharmacies and 36% of hospitals.

-Only 30% of LMICs have essential medicines to treat COPD and asthma, well below the 80% Global NCD Action Plan target.
+All well below the 80% Global NCD Action Plan target.